Neelka96/CurryScorer/README.md

 ## Usage

 - **Running the Pipeline**:
-  With your virtual environment activated, simply execute:
+  With your virtual environment activated, your `.env` file setup, and configuration confirmed, simply execute:
   ```bash
   python app.py
   ```